BTW-Community/Master-Of-Time/README.md

 To counteract that, it is possible to make the player unaffected by time speed (with the /tick playerAffected command).

 To use this addon you can use commands:
-- "/tick set {number}" : let you decide which speed you want your game to run at
+- "/tick rate {number}" : let you decide which speed you want your game to run at
 - "/tick freeze" : freeze the world but not the player (beware can be a bit janky)
 - "/tick reset" : reset the world speed at 1x
 - "/tick speedtest" : let you know the current speed of the game (the higher the speed the less accurate it is)
 - "/tick maxspeedtest" : let you know the highest speed your pc could handle (can vary a lot depending on a lot of factor so it should be taken lightly, but it's a good indicator to know around which value your game can run)
-- "/tick keybinds <increasevalue/decreasevalue>" : let you decide the value at which the world speed will be set when the associated keybind is pressed
+- "/tick keybinds <upSpeedKey|downSpeedKey>" : let you decide the value at which the world speed will be set when the associated keybind is pressed
 - "/tick playerAffected <true|false>" : let you decide if the player should be affected by changed time flow (the player is not affected when the game is frozen regardless)

-Or keybinds *(only while in creative mode)*:
+Or keybinds *(only if cheats are enabled)*:
 - R = Reset the world speed to 1x
 - G = Increase the world speed to 10x (can be modified using command)
 - V = Decrease the world speed to 0.25x (can be modified using command)